shaunzyeev/zettaform/README.md

-# Create VPC by Terrafrom
+# Configure and deploy Application in AWS by terraform

-# Install Terraform
+### Install Terraform

 - Download from the https://www.terraform.io/downloads.html
 - Install into a specific location